You are here

 So Gongaware and his wife, Pat, moved to fill the vacuum.

-The means they chose was a $5 million gift - the largest in Indiana State's history - to be used to fund an endowment for the Donald and Patricia Gongaware Center for Insurance Management Development.
+The means they chose was a $5 million gift - in 1999, the largest in Indiana State's history - to be used to fund an endowment for the Donald and Patricia Gongaware Center for Insurance Management Development.

 "Our ambition is to make ISU's Insurance and Risk Management Program the top program in North America," says ISU President John W. Moore.
 "The Gongaware's gift will not only enable us to pursue that goal but to reach it."